Many people will access the barrio by walking up Calle Mateos Gago which has some impressive buildings.

 Many houses are painted in yellow and white which seems to be the colour theme for the neighbourhood.

-This is just one of four posts on Barrio Santa Cruz, there’s lots more to see!
+This is just one of several posts on Barrio Santa Cruz, there’s lots more to see!
+Click the link below.